 She is grateful to have the support of her husband and children.
-Together they have 7, Charles, Cynthia, Kara, Mary, Tina, Pam, and Richie.
+Together they have seven, Charles, Cynthia, Kara, Mary, Tina, Pam, and Richie.
 She loves them all dearly and is happy to have them in her life.
 Now that her kids are all grown up, she likes to spend time on the semi-truck with my husband, Rod, seeing the country.
 She loves visiting all the small towns and is grateful to all the nice people she has met.
-She enjoys swimming, camping, four wheeling with her 4 X 4 group, spending time with family and friends, hiking, writing (of course), drawing, painting, reading (a vastly wide list of authors, her favorite though is Stephen King), and she loves taking pictures as she travels the countryside (if she is lucky and they are not in a big hurry and can even stop to take them).
-Today she is busily writing her novels, The Dark Lady, The Infamous A.H. to follow shortly (fingers crossed), and about fifty more started in the computer that will be released as time and her muse allows.
+She enjoys swimming, camping, four wheeling with her 4 X 4 group, spending time with family and friends, hiking, writing (of course), drawing, painting, reading—a vastly wide list of authors, her favorite, though, is Stephen King—and she loves taking pictures as she travels the countryside (if she is lucky and they are not in a big hurry and can even stop to take them).
+Today she is busily writing her novels, The Dark Lady, The Infamous A.H., and about fifty more started in the computer that will be released as time and her muse allows (fingers crossed).